FAQ Huntington Beach Fourth of July Parade

 The Huntington Beach Parade route begins at Pacific Coast Highway (PCH) and 8th Street.
 The parade will travel south on PCH, turn left on Main Street and continue up Main Street ending past Yorktown Ave.

-Areas along PCH, in front of the commercial property downtown, or at Lake Park are your best bet for viewing.
+For the best viewing, consider areas along Main Street at Lake Park, next to the Huntington Beach Civic Center and HB High School, in front of the commercial property downtown, or along PCH near the start of the parade.
 Public bleacher seating is available at Lake Park.
 Tickets are $15 pre-sale or $20 at the event and can be purchased by calling 714-536-5486.
 It is highly recommended that you purchase your tickets before the day of the Huntington Beach Parade.

 Another viewing option for the Huntington Beach Parade is the 4th of July Champagne Brunch event at Fred’s Mexican Cafe benefiting the Bolsa Chica Conservancy.
-See the Huntington Beach Parade Bolsa Chica Conservancy flyer.
+For more information see the Huntington Beach Parade Bolsa Chica Conservancy Brunch.

 Avoid areas directly in front of residential homes.
 Homeowners often have these areas reserved for their guests.
 Uninvited visitors on their property will receive a police escort.